 Spin Bike Resistance & How to Pick The Best One

 Spin bikes have brought many people joy ever since they have been widely adopted by cycling clubs, gyms, and (most importantly) homes.
 They allow for the types of unique exercise that one can get outside on regular bicycles without having to leave their home.
-Many bikes, especially the smart indoor bikes come with spectacular features like the ability to connect to TVs and smartphones through Bluetooth technology or extra water bottle holders for those who are looking to go on exceptionally long rides.
+Many bikes, especially smart indoor bikes come with spectacular features like the ability to connect to TVs and smartphones through Bluetooth technology or extra water bottle holders for those who are looking to go on exceptionally long rides.
 However, the top feature that many people consider as the one that makes or breaks one of these spin bikes is their resistance.

 Spin bike resistance types come in a variety of different forms and have a host of different features depending on what form it is.
-Today we’re going to look at some of these different spin bike resistance system and try to explain some of the key features that come with them.
+Today we’re going to look at some of these different spin bike resistance systems and try to explain some of the key features that come with them.
 Some of these types of indoor bike resistance systems are more common than others, especially in the higher-tier spin bikes that you can find on the market.
-There are two main categories of resistance: magnetic and friction based resistance.
-Those then split into sub-groups with different type of magnetic resistance (like manually adjustable magnetic versus electromagnetic) and different types of friction resistance (leather versus wool).
+There are two main categories of resistance: magnetic and friction-based resistance.
+Those then split into sub-groups with a different type of magnetic resistance (like manually adjustable magnetic versus electromagnetic) and different types of friction resistance (leather versus wool).
 With all of that out the way, let’s hop right into our exploration of magnetic resistance vs friction resistance.

 4 Different Spin Bike Resistance Systems:

 Up first on our list of exploration of these spin bike resistance types is the manually adjustable magnetic resistance system.
 Quite the name, but it is also quite the system.
 It is probably the most widely used type of indoor cycle resistance system in use today.
 An extremely large amount of indoor cycling bikes use this sort of resistance, from some of the lower/mid tier bikes to the absolute top ones.